cruhland/notes/html-living-standard.md

 #### 8.1.1 Introduction

+There are several ways for scripts to be run on a document.
+The main ones are:

+- Execution of `script` elements
+- Browsing to `javascript:` URLs
+- Event handlers on DOM nodes
+- Embedded content like SVG which ties into scripting

 #### 8.1.2 Enabling and disabling scripting

+Script execution can be _enabled_ or _disabled_ in a document.

 #### 8.1.3 Processing model

+Details regarding how scripts should be executed by user agents.

 #### 8.1.4 Event loops

+Details on how event loops must be used to process events.

 #### 8.1.5 Events

 ##### 8.1.5.1 Event handlers

+- Objects can specify _event handlers_.
+- An event handler is an event listener on that object, as defined by the DOM spec.
+- The event handler's name is `on$event`, where `$event` is the name of the event that it handles.
+- Event handlers can specified with a content attribute on elements
+    - The name of the attribute is the same as the handler
+    - The contents of the attribute must be valid JavaScript code that can be parsed as a function body.
+- When an event is dispatched to an object with an event handler:
+    - The JavaScript code for the handler is executed

 ##### 8.1.5.2 Event handlers on elements, `Document` objects, and
 `Window` objects

+List of supported handlers.
+Only the relevant ones are documented here.

+- `(on)click`: when an element is clicked by a pointing device

 ##### 8.1.5.3 Event firing